SkywardApps/popcorn/docs/dotnet/DotNetTutorialInternalOnly.md

 ```

 An exception was thrown as expected!
-If we were to make a request for the of the GET employees method without a specific mention of SocialSecurityNumber, we would see a success response
+If we were to make a request to the GET employees method without a specific mention of SocialSecurityNumber, we would see a success response
 with all of the other relevant employee information - just not the Social.

 It is up to you on how you will use the throwException parameter based on your needs.